01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 5 Stone 🪨. (🎣 Cast Finley's rod.)<br>
 You walk away, curious but cautious.
-You receive 50 Coins 🪙 (🐚 Sit by the shore instead.)
+You receive 50 Coins 🪙 (🐚 Sit by the shore instead.)<br>
+You receive 3 Purple Pansy 🟣. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img